Discovery and Timing Follow-Up of Two FAST-Discovered Pulsars from the FAST CRAFTS Survey: Discussion Conclusions

 To date, FAST has discovered over 900 pulsars since first light in 2016, with nearly 80 of approximately 222 CRAFTS pulsars currently published \citep{FAST-CRAFTS}.
 Of these 80 published pulsars, approximately 64 of them have timing solutions achieved through FAST \citep{Zhang_19,Wen_22,Miao_2023,Wu_23_1,Chen_23,Wu_23_2,Zhao_24} Arecibo \citep{Miao_22}, Parkes \citep{Cameron_20}, and Effelsberg \citep{Cruces_21} follow-ups.
 Given the vast number of pulsars detected in the FAST CRAFTS survey alone, it will likely take several years of follow-up efforts to produce initial timing solutions.
 With the growing number of new pulsar discoveries, it is likely that some of these may be faint, distant pulsars, like PSR~J0535--0231, that push the line-of-sight DM boundaries of the NE2001 and YMW16 electron density models beyond their current limits, giving rise to significant improvements in electron density modeling––critical both for pulsar and fast radio burst science.

 In summary, we present two such pulsars first discovered by FAST and further observed using the GBT.
-We calculated TOAs and fit initial timing solutions spanning approximately 1.5 years total for PSR~J0535--0231 and just under 1 year for PSR~J1816--0518, making use of initial FAST follow-up observations in addition to the GBT campaign on which these results are primarily based.
+We calculated TOAs and fit initial timing solutions spanning approximately 1.8 years total for PSR~J0535--0231 and just under 1.5 years for PSR~J1816--0518, making use of initial FAST follow-up observations in addition to the GBT campaign on which these results are primarily based.
 Flux- and polarization-calibrated profiles for the GBT 820-MHz observations were summed across epochs to produce composite, average profiles spanning the duration in which the pulsar was observed during the campaign.
 Composite profiles for the GBT L-Band observation for J0535--0231 and FAST observations of both pulsars are also included.

-Both pulsars exhibit some frequency-dependent profile evolution that could be further explored with additional multi-frequency observations.
+Moreover, both pulsars exhibit some frequency-dependent profile evolution that could be further explored with additional multi-frequency observations.

+Distance estimates, based on the DM of J0535-0231, using the NE2001 and YMW16 electron-density models are not well-determined due to the pulsar's high latitude which yields overestimates from both models–– the degree of discrepancy depending on the specific model used.
+Ideally, more distant, faint pulsars will encourage improvements in this model in high-$b$ regions of the Galaxy, in addition to the other regions mentioned in \cite{Price_2021}.

 Finally, we present estimates of each pulsar's magnetic field strength, spin down luminosity and characteristic age determined by measured values of $P$ and $\dot P$.
-Based on these values, we then place each FAST-discovered pulsar among the general pulsar population and confirm that their positions on the $P- \dot P$ diagram are in agreement with the measurements of $B$, $\dot E$, and $\tau$ obtained from pulsar timing.
-Based on the $P- \dot P$ diagram, we find that PSR J0535--0231 may be a partially-recycled pulsar, likely a DRP, given its isolated nature.
+Based on these values, we then place each FAST-discovered pulsar among the general pulsar population and find that PSR J0535--0231 may be a partially-recycled pulsar, likely a DRP, given its isolated nature and timing-derived measurements of inferred surface dipole magnetic field and characteristic age.

-Additionally, distance estimates, based on the DM of J0535-0231, using the NE2001 and YMW16 electron-density models are not well-determined due to the pulsar's high latitude which yields overestimates from both models–– the degree of discrepancy depending on the specific model used.
-Ideally, more distant, faint pulsars will encourage improvements in this model in high-$b$ regions of the Galaxy, in addition to the other regions mentioned in \cite{Price_2021}.
 Given the 200+ FAST CRAFTS pulsars and additional 900+ FAST-discovered pulsars, in general, we expect that there will be numerous future long-term follow-up efforts to obtain initial timing solutions for many sources as well as opportunities to include new FAST-discovered pulsars in improved DM distance modeling and carry out more in-depth analysis of special features of specific pulsars, such as beam geometry, profile evolution and scintillation.